 Boosting Hydration with Propanediol

-Glycols are known in the cosmetic industry for their ability to bind water molecules through hydrogen bonding, earning them the classification of humectants.
-This water-binding capacity is essential for maintaining the moisture content of skin and hair, and it varies among different glycols based on their molecular structure and the efficiency of forming hydrogen bonds with water molecules.
-Propanediol operates on this same fundamental principle, utilizing its two hydroxyl groups to secure water molecules effectively.
+Glycols are widely used in cosmetics for their ability to bind water molecules through hydrogen bonding, which classifies them as humectants.
+This property is crucial for maintaining moisture in both skin and hair, and different glycols vary in how effectively they do this based on their molecular structure.
+Propanediol works on this same principle, using its two hydroxyl groups to hold onto water efficiently.

-Research has thoroughly investigated propanediol’s impact on hydration levels in the skin, scalp, and hair fibers4,5.
-Findings indicate that it surpasses propylene glycol in water-binding capacity and is on par with glycerin.
-Notably, when combined with glycerin, propanediol significantly boosts skin hydration and enhances barrier function, showcasing a synergistic effect between these two humectants.
+Research has closely examined propanediol’s impact on hydration in the skin, scalp, and hair fibers.
+4,5 Studies show it outperforms propylene glycol in water-binding ability and performs on par with glycerin.
+Even more, when combined with glycerin, propanediol significantly enhances hydration and strengthens the skin barrier, demonstrating a synergistic effect between the two humectants.

 Enhancing Preservation and Extending Shelf-Life with Propanediol